InfinityG/aws-contract-api/bin/README.md

 ## deploy

+`DEBUG=* bin/deploy`

+Deploys the api definition in `../api.js`.

+Has the following configuration requirements.

 ### global deployment configuration

 Requires `.env` file containing variables:

 __AWS_ACCOUNT__ - The AWS account to deploy into.
 __AWS_REGION__ - The AWS region to deply into.

 ### per user deployment configuration